DonaldWhyte/module-dependency/README.md

 python run_test.py -d .. -w . -t TEST_NAME
 ```

 `TEST_NAME` is the name of the test file without the "test_" prefix or ".py" suffix.
-For example, if `TEST_NAME` = filterers, then the test file "test_filterers.py" will be executed.
+For example, if `TEST_NAME = filterers`, then the test file "test_filterers.py" will be executed.

 ### Architecture